 Pierre-Auguste Renoir, La Grenouillére, 1869

 The most important painters are: Eugène Boudin, Mary Cassatt, Gustave Caillebotte (see also his masterpieces Les raboteurs de parquet from 1875 and Rue de Paris, temps de pluie from 1878), Paul Cézanne, Emile Claus, Edgar Degas, Armand Guillaumin, Johan Barthold Jongkind, Édouard Manet, Willard Metcalf, Claude Monet, Berthe Morisot, Lilla Cabot Perry, Camille Pissarro, Pierre-Auguste Renoir, Julia dos Santos Baptist, John Singer Sargent, Georges Seurat, Paul Signac, Alfred Sisley, Henri de Toulouse-Lautrec, Maurice Utrillo and the sculptors Camille Claudel, Aristide Maillol and Auguste Rodin.
 Important German impressionists are Max Liebermann, Max Slevogt and Lovis Corinth.
 The American James Abbott McNeil Whistler also worked in his Impressionist style for a period of his career.

-In the Netherlands, the Amsterdam impressionism such as George Hendrik Breitner and Isaac Israëls are well known.
-Curious which impressionist artworks are available at Gallerease?
-Please have a look here .
+In the Netherlands, the Amsterdam impressionist artists such as George Hendrik Breitner and Isaac Israëls are well known.
+Curious which impressionist artworks are available in our online collection at Gallerease?
+Please have a look here!

 Are you interested in more information about impressionism?
 Enjoy the video below!